-Sample IEFUJI Routine
+Sample IEFUJI-Routine

 The sample IEFUJI exit routine provided in the member SMFEXITS of SYS1.ASAMPLIB determines how long a job has been in the input job queue before it is initiated.
-This value and the job priority are written to the SMF data set as a user record.
+This value and the job priority are written to the SMF data set.